 - BUCHAREST – Police to deliver Holy Fire

 - BUCHAREST – Diaspora stay away

-When it came to travel outside the country, the government had, as of 5 April, suspended flying between Austria, Belgium, Switzerland, the Netherlands, but also with the UK, the US, Turkey and Iran.
+When it came to travel outside the country, the government had, as of 5 April, suspended flights with Austria, Belgium, Switzerland, the Netherlands, but also with the UK, the US, Turkey and Iran.

 Romania also suspended road transport for people for all destinations in Italy, Spain, Germany, France, Austria, Belgium, Switzerland, the Netherlands, UK, and Turkey for the whole state of emergency period.

-Even, within the country, some areas were off bounds.
+Even, within the country, some areas were off limits.

-For instance, authorities put the northeastern Romanian city of Suceava was the first city to have been put under total quarantine on 30 March given that, at the time, it had more than one-quarter of the country’s coronavirus cases following an outbreak in a county hospital which had more than 100 personnel test positive for the virus.
+For instance, the northeastern Romanian city of Suceava was the first city to have been put under total quarantine on 30 March given that, at the time, it had more than one-quarter of the country’s coronavirus cases following an outbreak in a county hospital.

-On 4 April, the authorities then went on to put Tandarei on lockdown, banning the movement of people and goods, except for transport to local factories and essential supplies.
+The authorities then went on to put Tandarei under lockdown as well on 4 April, banning the movement of people and goods, except for transport to local factories and essential supplies.

 For more on the Romanian government’s measures at its border: